steadforce/k8s-escape-room/README.md

 [Local](.docs/local.md)

 ### Note
-There are tooltip hints available when hovering with the mouse over the red circles.
+Tooltip hints are available when hovering with the cursor over the red circles.
 Note that in the firefox browser the tooltip hints only appear when the browser window is focused.
 Please use another browser or keep in mind to focus the browser window for tooltips when using firefox.